AI model answers show what a user might see after asking a specific question in a tool like ChatGPT, Gemini, Claude, Grok or Google AI Overviews.

 compare different AI models

-look for errors and overly generic descriptions
+look for errors and generic descriptions

 implement actions based on the analysis